 Getting around: Public transport is limited in Lebanon.
 There are public buses, which are inexpensive but slow and unreliable.
 Most tourists get around by taxi, on a tour or hire a private driver.

-Vaccinations: All travellers to Lebanon should be up to date with routine vaccinations for measles, mumps, rubella, chickenpox etc. It's also recommended that you get vaccinated for Hepatitis A and Typhoid.
+Vaccinations: All travelers to Lebanon should be up to date with routine vaccinations for measles, mumps, rubella, chickenpox, etc. It's also recommended that you get vaccinated for Hepatitis A and Typhoid.
 Depending on where you will be/what you will be doing, you may also need vaccinations for Hepatitis B and rabies.
 Cases of MERS (Middle East Respiratory Syndrome) have also been seen in Lebanon, so make sure you wash your hands thoroughly after any contact with animals and avoid sick animals.
 Keep up to date with vaccination requirements for Lebanon on the CDC website.

-Currency: The currency used in Lebanon is the Lebanese Pound, which is officially abbreviated to LBP but more often written as LL. $1 (US) converts to around LL1,513, €1 to about LL1,653 and £1 is worth about LL1,860.
+Currency: The currency used in Lebanon is the Lebanese Pound, which is officially abbreviated to LBP but more often written as LL. $1 (US) converts to around LL1,513, €1 to about LL1,653, and £1 is worth about LL1,860.
 When written in Arabic (perhaps on a menu), the Lebanese pound symbol looks a bit like this: ل.ل.

-Tipping culture: Tipping culture is quite normal throughout Lebanon, so you should always tip around 10% of your bill (or 15% for really excellent service) at restaurants, cafes and bars or even for a taxi driver.
+Tipping culture: Tipping culture is quite normal throughout Lebanon, so you should always tip around 10% of your bill (or 15% for really excellent service) at restaurants, cafes, and bars or even for a taxi driver.
 Many workers in Lebanon are earning below minimum wage, so they rely on tips to survive.

 Internet access: The internet is famously slow in Lebanon, but you should still be able to do things like email and even stream Netflix.
 Nearly all cafes in Beirut offer free, decent WiFi so you can get some work done.
 If you think you'll be needing a lot of bandwidth or (like me!) can't live without Instagram, then we advise getting a portable WiFi device for your trip.